authelia/authelia/docs/security/measures.md

 nav_order: 1
 ---

-# Security Measures
+The Authelia team takes security seriously.
+As such there are several measures we take to ensure the security of the users who utilize Authelia are protected.

 ## Protection against cookie theft

 Authelia sets several key cookie attributes to prevent cookie theft:

 1. `HttpOnly` is set forbidding client-side code like javascript from access to the cookie.
 2. `Secure` is set forbidding the browser from sending the cookie to sites which do not use the https scheme.
 3. `SameSite` is by default set to `Lax` which prevents it being sent over cross-origin requests.

 Read about these attributes in detail on the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).

 ## Protection against multi-domain cookie attacks

 Since Authelia uses multi-domain cookies to perform single sign-on, an attacker who poisoned a user's DNS cache can easily retrieve the user's cookies by making the user send a request to one of the attacker's IPs.

 This is technically mitigated by the `Secure` attribute set in cookies by Authelia, however it's still advisable to